dtenenba/fresh/docs/plugin-api.md

 The message will be shown until the next status update or user action.
 Use for feedback on completed operations (e.g., "File saved", "2 matches found").

-Plugins write their own status slot that is rendered after the built-in file/diagnostic indicators. `get_status_message()` prefers plugin-provided text when it is set, and calling `setStatus("")` clears the plugin slot so core messages regain prominence.

 ```typescript
 setStatus(message: string): void
 ```